ForestMint/set_up_jenkins/README.md

 # this command will show a public HTTPS URL like https://7a45-176-149-217-153.ngrok-free.app/
 ```

-## 💻 Back to your host machine
+## 💻 On any client machine

-open you favorite browser and type the public HTTPS URL in the search bar
+open you favorite browser and type in the seqrch bar the public HTTPS URL displayed by ngrok

 type the password previously displayed to unlock your aceess to your Jenkins server